 - The coconut lime dough should be mixed together using your hands.
 Before forming into balls, refrigerate for 15 minutes.

 - STEP 3: Into the balls, roll

 - Make 1-inch balls out of the dough.
 Moisten your hands.

 - Till the dough is well covered, roll it in the coconut shreds.
 The coconut lime balls should be refrigerated in an airtight container.

-Want a nice snack to help you feel satisfied and energised until your next meal?
+Want a nice snack to help you feel satisfied and energized until your next meal?
 Attempt these coconut lime keto energy balls.
 You can prepare this keto snack recipe in advance.
 These keto bites are made to be portable, so you can bring them with you while hiking and trekking as well as to work or school.
-These energy balls’ high fat content will keep you nourished, focused, and energised while their wonderful coconut lime flavour will keep your taste buds satisfied.
+These energy balls’ high fat content will keep you nourished, focused, and energized while their wonderful coconut lime flavor will keep your taste buds satisfied.

-These energy balls’ high fat content will keep you nourished, focused, and energised while their wonderful coconut lime flavour will keep your taste buds satisfied.
+These energy balls’ high fat content will keep you nourished, focused, and energized while their wonderful coconut lime flavor will keep your taste buds satisfied.